 After taking a year off from everything to gallivant around the world, Richard returns, excited to get back to coaching.
 He has been with NAVC for over a decade and has coached every age group picking up a Canada West Tier 1, Div 1 bronze, a provincial championship and two provincial silvers along the way.
 Richard has also been on the Team Alberta U16 Girls coaching staff four times, collecting a complete set of medals at the Western Elite competition.
 In addition, he spent time in the ACAC with the NAIT Women, assisting with them during the 2013 season.

-Shelby is entering her 8th year with NAVC, bringing a wealth of coaching and playing experience.
+Shelby is entering her 9th year with NAVC, bringing a wealth of coaching and playing experience.
 Shelby began her volleyball career in 7th grade at Victoria School.
 Her senior year was a highlight, when her team won City Conference finals and she was awarded MVP and Top Female Athlete.
 In 2009, Shelby began playing middle in the inaugural year of volleyball at Concordia University of Edmonton.
 In her first year, Shelby was a member of the ACAL All Conference Team and played in both the ACAL Finals and the Western Canadian Finals.
-For the next two years Shelby enjoyed playing in the ACAC with her fellow Thunder athletes.
-After three years at Concordia, Shelby graduated with a Bachelor of Arts and began her after-degree at the University of Alberta.
+Shelby played three years at Concordia in both ACAL and ACAC, graduating in 2012 with a Bachelor of Arts.
+Shelby then attended the University of Alberta to complete an Education After Degree.

 Over her many years of coaching, Shelby has been a part of several of teams in Edmonton.
-She has had the opportunity to coach in a variety of different programs including senior boys at Parkview and T.D.
+She has coached in a variety of different programs including senior boys at Parkview and T.D.
 Baker, senior girls at Florence Hallock, and junior girls at M.E.
 LaZerte.
-Shelby has enjoyed coaching in a variety of camps including Jasper Volleyball Camp and Concordia Summer Camps, and this summer had the opportunity to coach along side former Team Canada captain Fred Winters at the NAVC Future Stars Camp.
+Shelby has enjoyed coaching in a variety of camps including Jasper Volleyball Camp and Concordia Summer Camps.
+Shelby currently coaches the junior boys team at Shauna May Seneca, where she is athletic coordinator and teaches French and phys-ed.

 Bio Coming Soon!!